 - Sustainability becomes: We always source ingredients from sustainable, local suppliers.

 Be careful not to confuse core values with aspirational values.
-These are values you would like to have at your company, but that don’t currently exist there.
+These are values you would like to have at your company but don’t currently exist there.

 For example, you might value sustainability but if your restaurant doesn’t already source its ingredients from sustainable producers, it is an aspirational value rather than a core one.

 You shouldn’t necessarily give up on aspirational values.
-If you take steps to implement them throughout your business, they can become part of its core.
+If you take steps to implement them throughout your business, they can become part of its core vision and values.

 Why You Need a Mission and a Vision Statement